 The software allows a user to import truly random data directly from their own trusted entropy source.
-This could be a hardware RNG^[22], physical entropy source or even capturing the output from Linux/Unix's /dev/random^[70].
-This gives the user some flexibility and can allow for creating a lot more one-time pads than can be created using the TRNG included with the program.
+This could be a Hardware Random Number Generator^[22] (HRNG), physical entropy source or even capturing the output from Linux/Unix's /dev/random^[70] in the worst case.
+This gives the user some flexibility and can allow for creating a lot more one-time pads than can be created using the TRNG entropy extractor included with the program.
 Because the user can freely choose to use their own entropy source for creating the one-time pads, this rules out any possibility that the author of the program is interested in restricting the user to use a poor quality random number generator which would expose the user to covert surveillance.

-Users can change the file type of the file they are importing from pure binary, to a plain text file containing hexadecimal ^[186] symbols or Base64 characters.
-Once uploaded, randomness tests found in FIPS 140-2 ^[124] will be run on the random data to ensure that the imported random data is up to a minimum acceptable level.
+Users can change the file type of the file they are importing from pure binary, to a plain text file containing hexadecimal^[186] symbols or Base64 characters.
+Once uploaded, randomness tests found in FIPS 140-2^[124] will be run on the random data to ensure that the imported random data is up to a minimum acceptable level.
 If the tests pass, the user can export the random data and the program will split up the random data into separate one-time pads for use with the program.
 Users do not have to rely on the FIPS 140-2 tests alone, they can of course run any number of external randomness tests on their data to ensure it is of good quality before importing it.

-12 Included TRNG
+12 Included TRNG entropy extractor

-The new design of the True Random Number Generator (TRNG) included in version 1.5.2 onwards improves on the previous versions with new inspiration from two very good papers: The Sources of Randomness in Mobile Devices ^[215] and Towards True Random Number Generation in Mobile Environments ^[216].
+The new design of the TRNG entropy extractor included in version 1.5.2 onwards improves on the previous versions with new inspiration from two very good papers: The Sources of Randomness in Mobile Devices^[215] and Towards True Random Number Generation in Mobile Environments^[216].

-This section describes the TRNG included with the program which gathers the entropy contained in the shot noise ^[71] noise from a digital camera.
-The collected entropy is run through a randomness extraction ^[252] process to ensure a uniformly distributed random data.
+This section describes the TRNG entropy extractor included with the program which gathers the entropy contained in the shot noise^[71] noise from a digital camera.
+The collected entropy is run through a randomness extraction^[252] process to ensure a uniformly distributed random data.